 But you can get more specific.
 You could use a custom field like {Recent Project} to mention something specific you saw on their website, or {Mutual Connection} to name-drop someone you both know.
 The goal is to use information that proves the email was written just for them.
 With AI-powered workflows, you can even create rules that insert different sentences based on a prospect's industry or job title, taking your personalization a step further.

-How to Create a Gmail Template with Merge Fields
+How to Create Your First Gmail Template

 Creating a template in Gmail is a straightforward process, but making one that actually gets replies takes a bit more thought.
 While Gmail has a built-in template feature, it’s fairly basic.
 It works for simple, repetitive emails, but it lacks the direct CRM connection needed for true personalization at scale.
 For sales teams, this is where tools that work inside your inbox become essential.